PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 To acknowledge those who step out to bring others to grow and excel with them.

+* 2018 Valedictorians

+Congratulations with a short speech by a Valedictorian from 2018 class.

 * 2018 Chinese Rose Princess

 To congratulate Daphne Wu on her courageous participation of the first community Rose Princess Contest.